The Large Core of College Admission Markets: Theory and Evidence: Empirical Findings

+\Cref{tab:summary_stat_rols} presents summary statistics on the characteristics of applicants' ROLs for all applicants, and for disadvantaged and non-disadvantaged applicants separately.
+Panel A presents statistics related to applicants' sensitivity towards funding.
+Panel B focuses on program characteristics, such as geographic location and field of study.

+Panel A shows that 51.4 percent of applicants were extremely sensitive to financial terms: they ranked state-funded contracts exclusively.
+Other applicants were less sensitive to financial terms, including 11.6 percent of the applicants who ranked the same program with state-funding and self-funding consecutively on the top of their ROL.

-Panel C shows that 49.4 percent of applicants rank exclusively contracts that are in the same settlement, 35 percent of applicants rank exclusively contracts at a single university, and 26.3 percent of applicants rank exclusively contracts at a single faculty of a university.
-Disadvantaged applicants are less likely to express preference for institution characteristics.
+Panel B shows that 49.4 percent of applicants rank exclusively contracts that are in the same settlement, 35 percent of applicants rank exclusively contracts at a single university, and 26.3 percent of applicants rank exclusively contracts at a single faculty of a university.
+Panel B also shows that 54.9 percent of applicants rank exclusively contracts in a single field of study, and 29.6 percent of applicants rank exclusively contracts in a single major.

+Disadvantaged and non-disadvantaged applicants differ in terms of their sensitivity to financial terms and other program characteristics.
+Non-disadvantaged applicants were nearly twice as likely to rank the same program with state-funding and self-funding consecutively, and 29.4 percentage points less likely to rank state-funded contracts exclusively compared to disadvantaged applicants.
+Additionally, disadvantaged applicants were less likely to express preference for program characteristics.

-Overall, these patterns suggest that disadvantaged and non-disadvantaged applicants trade off study-program characteristics (e.g., field of study, major, institution, and location) and financial terms differently.
-Disadvantaged applicants put relatively more weight on financial terms, while non-disadvantaged applicants are more willing to pay for certain program characteristics.
+Overall, these patterns suggest that disadvantaged and non-disadvantaged applicants trade off program characteristics (e.g., major or location) and financial terms differently.
+Disadvantaged applicants are more sensitive to financial terms, while non-disadvantaged applicants are more willing to pay for certain program characteristics.
+Since market power can only be exercised over applicants who rank two contracts in the same program, these patterns suggest that the direct effect of the preference flip algorithm would likely benefit disadvantaged applicants.